 A manager of your restaurant must in all circumstances possess several professional as well as interpersonal skills to supervise the restaurant operations.
 You must remember that it is your restaurant manager who will be handling your entire restaurant operations in your absence.
-And if you have a chain of restaurants, then you can hardly be physically present at each outlet all the time.
-In such instances, all you can do is rely on your restaurant manager who will be the guardian angel in your absence.
+And if you have a chain of restaurants, then you can hardly be physically present at each outlet all the time, and at times like these questions like how to recruit restaurant managers? cross your mind.
+And why not? at such instances, all you can do is rely on your restaurant manager who will be the guardian angel in your absence.

 6 Qualities to Look For While Hiring A Restaurant Manager

 A number of duties and responsibilities lie on the shoulders of the restaurant manager, and hence their recruiting should never be done in a lousy manner.
 There are certain qualities that you must always look for in a good restaurant manager that further enhances overall restaurant management, such as:

 1. Great Communication Skills

 A restaurant manager is essentially the glue that holds the restaurant together.
 He acts as a bridge between the restaurant owner and the restaurant staff.
 Unless the manager has a strong communication skill, how will he convey the information and thoughts of the owner to the employees and vice-versa?